Quebec? In a weekend? Isn’t that all the way up in Canada? As in some remote region far-away. Doesn’t it take just a week-end to get there? <wink>

 On Sunday night, the last night before we were to leave, we decided to go all out and find a place that served a fancy dinner.
 Yelp (and other reviews) suggested Chez Muffy where Canadian President Justin Trudeau once ate!
 That review sealed it for us, we had to try it!

-The Chez Muffy restaurant is fabulously tucked away in the boutique Hotel Auberge St. Antoine, a Relais & Chateaux property which means it’s pretty chic yet comfortable.
-Open-beam wood ceilings with a second floor black iron staircase leading to more cozy tables.
+The Chez Muffy restaurant is fabulously tucked away in the boutique Hotel Auberge St. Antoine, a Relais & Chateaux property which means it’s chic yet comfortable.
+Open-beam wood ceilings with a second-floor black iron staircase leading to more cozy tables.
 Some tables get a view of the river right where cruise ships will dock during summertime.
 Our waiter was attentive and described all the specials of the day.
 When the Restaurant Manager found out I was there for the WITS conference he gave me a personal tour of the rest of the hotel including some newly renovated rooms that are like small apartments.
 The first one he showed had a fabulous claw foot bathtub right off the huge terrace.
 Two bathrooms, a pullout sofa with a fireplace, a separate bedroom.
 Ideal for a party of 4.
 There are also several conference rooms where you can hold a private party for up to 30 depending on the room.
 There is even a large private media room that seats up to 50 for private showings.
 Pretty cool.
 I like the split-level design this hotel/restaurant offers complete with a gym and spa on one floor.
 Throughout the hotel you can see remnants and artifacts in display cases which were found after a flood revealed these objects dating back to the 1600’s.
 The entire atmosphere of the place was laid-back, comfortable, but elegant-chic without being pretentious.
 Definitely would recommend it if you want a luxury experience.

-VIARAIL Train to Montreal
+ViaRail Canadian Train to Montreal

-Upon arrival into Dorval, the area that serves the Montreal Pierre Trudeau International Airport, there was a shuttle that tooks me directly to the departure terminal.
-(Included in the train fare cost) My flight wasn’t until early the next morning so I checked into the Marriott terminal hotel.
+Upon arrival into Dorval, the area that serves the Montreal Pierre Trudeau International Airport, there was a shuttle that took me directly to the departure terminal.
+(Included in the train fare cost) My flight wasn’t until early the next morning, so I checked into the Marriott terminal hotel.
 The dinner I had wasn’t too great and overpriced, so the waiter comped me a new one more to my liking.
 The room was adequate and had a view of the massive parking structure to the east.
-There was a lap swimming pool and jacuzzi but I was too tired to try it out.
+There was a lap swimming pool and Jacuzzi, but I was too tired to try it out.
 The best part for me about staying in this terminal hotel was that all I had to do to get to my flight was take the elevator down, walk a few steps to the airline front desk and check in via the kiosk.
 It took about 10 minutes.
 I’d recommend staying in this hotel if you have a layover.